 Baldwin Center for Learning and Teaching

-Bowdoin College’s Baldwin Center for Learning and Teaching (Baldwin CLT) opened in 1999–2000 with the mission of creating a space in which students, faculty, and staff members can address issues related to learning at the College.
+Bowdoin College’s Baldwin Center for Learning and Teaching (Baldwin CLT) opened in 1999–2000 with the mission of creating a space in which students, faculty, and staff members can address issues related to learning and teaching at the College.
 Established through a gift to the College by Linda G. Baldwin ’73, the center, housed in Kanbar Hall, room 102, offers resources to help students attain their academic goals and faculty to enhance student learning.
-The four programs housed in the Baldwin CLT offer services for students including: writing assistance (Writing and Rhetoric Program), peer tutoring and study groups (Quantitative Reasoning Program), academic mentoring (Baldwin Mentors), and support for multilingual students (English for Multilingual Speakers).
-Faculty and student services are described in more detail below.
+The types of programming housed in the Baldwin CLT include: Academic Mentoring and Coaching, Academic Communication for Multilingual Speakers, Quantitative Reasoning, Writing and Rhetoric, and Faculty Development.

 Quantitative Reasoning Program